harishjadhav26/mail_server/README.txt

 Disk: 20GB OR your requirement as per user count.
 CPU: 2 or 4 core.

-# Operating System and Package Version:
+# Operating System and Components Version:
-OS: Centos 7
+OS: Centos 7.x (Minimal Package)
 Dovecot: 2.2.36
 Postfix: 2.10.1
 SpamAssassin: 3.4.0